Español y Inglés

 Please take time to review the following abbreviated version of the agenda.
 Click here to see the entire agenda.
 It has live links on many items with more information.
-If you want to comment on any items, email firstname.lastname@example.org.
+If you want to comment to the board about any upcoming items, email firstname.lastname@example.org.
 Please CC email@example.com on your comments.

 Closed Session Items:

 A.1.
 Public Comment On Closed Session Agenda Items To comment, email Melanie Martin at firstname.lastname@example.org prior to 4:00.

 B.2.
 Public Employee Performance Evaluation (Title of employee being reviewed: Superintendent, Assistant Superintendent, Principals, Vice Principals, Assistant Principals, Directors, Coordinators)

 C. RECONVENE TO REGULAR OPEN SESSION (6:00 p.m.)

 SRTA members are invited to raise their hand and provide voice only comments during the meeting.
 Please observe the time limit.
 The standard is three minutes, but recently it has been modified at times to a two minute limit.
 Items not on the agenda are addressed at this time.
 Items on the agenda are addressed during discussion of the item, using the same process.

 Comments are needed at the board meeting to bring a members perspective to the messages contained in this analysis, and share real experiences of the impact of district policies and practices.
 Please commit to watching a board meeting, and speaking to an agenda item that impacts you or your students.
 Speakers are most impactful when they are well spoken, composed and reasonable.

 E. DISCUSSION / ACTION ITEMS